sorenrood/blockchain-demo/README.md

 # js_blockchain_test
 This is a simple blockchain built in javascript used to demonstrate how the technology works.
 It was made under instruction from several guides and videos.
-Not my original work.
+Not my original work...